riteshapatel/vrtxapp/README.md

 ### Gotchas

 I had to put together this app in less than a day (non-paid :)) and therefore I have taken some shortcuts.
 As it stands, User is validated against a local array.
 Additionally, decoded JWT token is not doing any validation against the payload yet.
+Take this as a POC for demonstrating how to hook things up with VueJs, Falcon & CouchDB.

 ### Contact